CCNV Space-Times as Potential Supergravity Solutions

-{\bf II:} A second example corresponding to the distinct subcase where $X_{1}=1$ and assuming $F_{3}(u,x^i)=\epsilon m_{33}$ gives the same solutions (\ref{missols}) for the transverse metric (although, in this case, the additional KV is globally timelike or null).
-In addition, we have
+\begin{subsection}{Example 2} A second example corresponding to the distinct subcase where $X_{1}=1$ and assuming $F_{3} (u,x^i)=\epsilon m_{33}$ gives the same solutions (\ref{missols}) for the transverse metric (although, in this case, the additional isometry is globally timelike or null).
+In addition, we have where $H(u,x^i)$, $F_{2} ( x^3-\epsilon u,x^n)$ and $f(x^{i})$ are arbitrary functions.
+Last, the metric functions $\hat{W}_{n}$ are